 In an effort to answer this question, Consumer Reports National Research Center conducted an online survey in 2005 of 303 real estate professionals from around the country and what they found was some simple strategies that don’t take a lot of time or money.

 Stage and declutter your home

-While not expensive, clearing out clutter in your home is one of the most important changes you can make in helping to stage your property to compete with competition.
+While not expensive, clearing out the clutter in your home is one of the most important changes you can make in helping to stage your property to compete with the competition.
 This means keeping up on needed repairs, cleaning the walls and baseboards and minimizing clutter from your everyday life like the mail laying on the kitchen counters.